What is magnesium stearate?

 Magnesium stearate is commonly added to many foods, pharmaceuticals, and cosmetics.
 In medications and vitamins, its primary purpose is to act as a lubricant.

 Magnesium stearate is generally recognized as safe to consume.
 If you ingest too much, it can have a laxative effect.
 It can irritate the mucosal lining of your bowels.
-This causes your bowels to spasm, triggering a bowel movement.
+This causes your bowels to spasm, triggering a bowel movement or even diarrhea.

 Some people have also claimed that magnesium stearate might interfere with your body’s ability to absorb the contents of medication capsules.
 But again, there’s no scientific evidence to support those claims.